abizit/Sliding-Pages/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

-### Contributing Pre-requisities
+### Contributing prerequisites

 1. Typescript Compiler

 ### Built With

 * Node Typescript Compiler for Typescript.
-* Grunt for LESS compiling and JS minification.
+* Grunt for LESS compiling and JavaScript minification.

 ## License